microsoft/tensorflow-directml/BUILD.md

 A helper script, build.py, can be used to build this repository with support for DirectML.
 This script is a thin wrapper around the bazel commands for configuring and build TensorFlow; you may use bazel directly if you prefer, but make sure to include `--config=dml`.
 Run `build.py --help` for a full list of options, or inspect this file to get a full list of the bazel commands it executes.

-For example, to build the repository and produce a Python wheel use `build.py --package` in a Python 3.5-3.8 environment with `bazel` on the PATH.

 # CI/PyPI Builds

 The wheels published to [tensorflow-directml PyPI](https://pypi.org/project/tensorflow-directml/) are produced using the Azure Pipelines scripts found under [third_party/dml/ci/pipeline](third_party/dml/ci/pipeline).

 # Linux Wheels (Manylinux) and DirectX Libraries

 Building *portable* Linux binaries is tricky in comparison to Windows or MacOS.
-The [Manylinux](https://github.com/pypa/manylinux) project attempts to wrangle some of this complexity by providing standards for build environments to produce binaries that widely usable across GLIBC-based Linux distros.
+The [Manylinux](https://github.com/pypa/manylinux) project attempts to wrangle some of this complexity by providing standards for build environments to produce binaries that are widely usable across GLIBC-based Linux distros.
 Manylinux also provides container images that implement the various manylinux standards.

 Unfortunately, the official manylinux2010 image does not support pre-built versions of bazel (the build tool for TensorFlow); it's necessary to build bazel from source or set up a manylinux2010-compliant toolchain on a different host OS.
 The official TensorFlow CI builds use Ubuntu 16.04 as the base OS for its container-based builds, and TFDML CI builds take a similar approach by leveraging Google's [custom-op-ubuntu16](https://hub.docker.com/layers/tensorflow/tensorflow/custom-op-ubuntu16/images/sha256-f0676af86cb61665ae20c7935340b4073e325ccbad1f2bc7b904577dd6d511c0?context=explore) image.